Purpose

 How to use

 The CUMPRINC function calculates the cumulative principal amount paid over a specified range of time, defined by the start and end periods of a loan.
 This function is important for financial analysis, particularly in managing loans and amortization schedules.
-By allowing a user to calculate the principal portion of loan payments over specific periods, CUMPRINC helps in understanding the trajectory of loan repayment.
+By calculating the principal portion of loan payments over specific periods, the CUMPRINC function provides useful insights into loan dynamics and helps show the trajectory of loan repayment over time.
 Typical use cases include evaluating the principal repayment structure of mortgages over various durations, analyzing the principal component in different loan offers, or planning financial budgets.
-The CUMPRINC function offers valuable insights into loan dynamics, which help with informed financial decisions and effective loan management.

 Example